 Current Affairs and Journalism

 Toby Green has written reviews and features for a wide range of media, ranging from book reviews of fiction by Isabel Allende to comment pieces for the Guardian, Prospect, and Times Higher Education, feature essays for Aeon and History Today, and numerous travel features for the Financial Times.
-He has also contributed comment pieces to a number of online magazines, including African Arguments, Culturico, and UnHerd.
+He has also contributed comment pieces to a range of online media, including African Arguments, Culturico, The Wire and UnHerd.

 His latest work on current affairs centres on the Covid-19 pandemic and responses to it.
-Green is a lockdown sceptic with an internationalist perspective.
 His book on the pandemic, The Covid Consensus: The New Politics of Global Inequality was published by Hurst on April 22nd.

 The Covid Consensus